The Liberty 80 Conference

 Call for objects recovered from the SS James Eagan Layne

 The James Eagan Layne is considered to be the most dived wreck in the UK.
 It has been an attraction for visiting divers since the beginning of sport diving and for many divers of all generations, this ship was their first wreck diving experience.
-One aspect of the Liberty 80 Conference is to host a call for finds recovered from the James Eagan Layne.
-Please bring any finds or objects recovered from the wreck, except ordnance, such as cartridge cases and shells.
-At the end of the conference, we will have time to discuss the finds that have been brought together along with other research, books and photographs collected over the past 80 years.
+One aspect of the Liberty 80 Conference was to host a call for finds recovered from the James Eagan Layne.

 The Liberty 70/80 Project is organised by The SHIPS Project CIC, a community social enterprise.